shredware/blog/content/reasons-why-you-should-take-control-of-your-data.md

 But who cares that they can look at your data as long as they don't?
 Why would they right?
 They will not in most cases.
-[Unless someone sent you information about a leaked Windows 8 image][hotmail-blogger] to your Hotmail account that is.
+[Unless someone sent you information about a leaked Windows 8 image][hotmail-blogger] to your Hotmail account, that is.

-Lesson to learn: The giants will only spy on you if it serves them.
+__Lesson to learn:__ The giants will only spy on you if it serves them.

 ## 3. Giants Die